nambroa/demo-springboot/README.md

 ## DB

 The project uses an H2 DB which means it's in memory.
 All notes are lost upon application reset.

+## TODO

+- Support note creation via API
+- Support note editing via API
+- Support note deletion via API
+- Does Spring have a way to automate basic frontend to easily show notes?
+Thymeleaf?
+Search libraries.
+- Make the app interact with another microservice via a queue.
+For example: Microservice that manages users!